Privacy Policy

 2. What personal data we collect

-We collect only the personal data you choose to give us, or that is strictly necessary to operate our website.
+We collect only the personal data you choose to give us, or that is strictly necessary to operate our website and deliver our services.
 This typically includes:

-— Email address, when you subscribe to a lead magnet, join our waitlist, contact us, or become a client.
+— Email address, when you subscribe to our newsletter, schedule a conversation, contact us, or become a client.

-— First name, when you provide it in a form or communication.
+— Name and professional role, when you provide it in a form, during a scheduled call, or in correspondence.

 — Message content, when you write to us directly.